When the Internet Was a Place

 Key Takeaways

-• Infinite scroll, introduced in 2006, removed the natural page-bottom pause that forced a conscious decision about where to go next.
+• The infinite scroll, introduced in 2006, broke the page-bottom threshold that once forced conscious navigation choices.

 Hacker News Comment Review